What is PMR and why Progressive Muscle Relaxation Techniques are still so effective in reducing chronic anxiety, chronic stress, insomnia, and pain.

 The layperson often assumes that all breathing, relaxation, and meditation techniques are safe for everyone.
 But this is not always the case.
 I had a client who came to my meditation classes who wore a large metal brace to support his spine who couldn’t not use PMR.

-As someone diagnosed with M.E. and Fibromylagia in my early twenties and spent a large period housebound and bedbound.
-Although PMR helped me greatly at times there were times when I was so ill and bedbound that any movement caused severe relapses.
 I had to introduce PMR into my routine in a very gentle manner only using PMR on the days when I was strong enough to do so.
 Some muscle relaxation techniques are not always safe for disc problems, spine, or back issues

 Certain types of breathing and meditation tools are not ideal at certain stages of trauma, grief, depression, or mental health challenge.
-Some relaxation techniques are not always safe for disc problems, spine, or back issues so that is why I relaxation therapist only chooses techniques suitable for that clients specific neeeds.
+Some relaxation techniques are not always safe for disc problems, spine, or back issues so that is why I relaxation therapist only chooses techniques suitable for that clients specific needs.

 Early in my career, I came across a lot of clients with chronic anxiety and panic disorders who had felt previous treatments that only or mostly focused on breathing techniques in-fact increased their problems.
 Interestingly most commented that they actually became more anxious and obsessive over their breathing.
-This is just one of the reasons why in our training we encourage our therapists to teach their clients muscle relaxation techniques first.

 PMR Progressive Muscle Relaxation Techniques For Pain Relief